-Role of the Committee Discharge of responsibilities Conclusion/action taken Risk management and internal control The Committee assists the Board in evaluating the effectiveness of the Group's risk management and internal control frameworks.
-The Committee has received reports from management discussing various aspects of the Group's internal control environment, which it subsequently discussed with management.
+Role of the Committee Discharge of responsibilities Conclusion/action taken Risk management and internal control The Committee assists the Board in evaluating The Committee considered that the internal The Committee has received reports from the effectiveness of the Group's risk management discussing various aspects of the control environment and risk management management and internal control frameworks.
+Group's internal control environment, which it framework are acceptable. subsequently discussed with management.
 The Committee received a report from the external auditor which it discussed with management and the external auditor, which discusses the Group's risk management framework and effectiveness of internal controls.
 It reviewed and challenged management on the overall effectiveness of the risk management and internal control frameworks.
-The Committee considered that the internal control environment and risk management framework are acceptable. control maneworks.